When you’re in the zone working from home, trivial matters around the house can be super distracting. In an automated home, this isn’t the case.

 Smart Lighting Automation Ideas

-Almost every modern smart home has an intelligent lighting fixture communicating with a central control and management app.
-The following ideas should help you maximize the benefits of smart lights in the house.
+A mainstay of modern smart homes is intelligent lighting fixtures.
+The following 8 ideas will help you maximize the benefits of smart lights in the house.

 1. Automated Illumination Controls